MSKWKR/DefenderReferPoint/README.md

 ## Usage
 ### Backup-Env
-Create a backup folder for all group policy objects and registries.
+Create a backup folder for all Group policy objects and Attack surface reduction preferences.
 - `-Path`: Path to a folder where the backups are saved.
 Defaults to the *`C:\EnvBackup`* folder.
 - `-Name`: Name of the backup folder to be created.
 Defaults to the backup date.
 - `-Overwrite`: If specified, the folder will be overwritten without prompting.
 If omitted, the user will be asked whether to overwrite.